Whose Head Are We In?

 - Whiskers strolled into the room.
 His meow echoed through the empty space, and he bumped Sally’s elbow.
 She smiled at his subtle, time-honored hint to scratch behind his ears.
 He pressed his soft, furry head into her hand, and the tension of the day washed out of her.

-In the second example, when Sally smiles, is 3rd person, Sally’s POV.
+In the second example I use some of the 5 senses to bring the reader close to Sally.
+The cat’s meow echoing through the empty space… She hears his meow.
 Only Sally knows why she smiled.
 The addition of, “He pressed his soft, furry head into her hand, and the tension of the day washed out of her.” brought it deeper into her head with touch and emotion.

 When using 3rd person POV, you can tell the story from more than one character’s head, but not at the same time.
 Each scene must come to an end before you switch the point of view.
 For more in depth information, with a deeper look into 1st, 2nd and 3rd, check out this blog.
 It’s very detailed.